 While DACA and undocumented students are not eligible to receive federal and State of Michigan financial aid funds, scholarships are available!
 If you are a DACA student, you may be considered for Grand Rapids Community College Foundation scholarships, as well as a number of private scholarships.

-The GRCC Foundation Scholarship deadline is March 15 at midnight.
-Other Scholarship Opportunities for DACA Students
+The GRCC Foundation Scholarship priority deadline is March 15 at midnight.

 In some instances, applicants for these scholarships may be required to complete the Free Application for Federal Student Aid (FAFSA) for consideration.